atomcult/macro-wl/README.md

 ### Configuration

 Configuration is performed primarily via environment variables.
-These can optionally stored in a configuration file located, by default, at `${XDG_CONFIG_HOME}/macro-wl/config.env` or a file pointed to by `$MACRO_CONFIG`.
+These can optionally be stored in a configuration file located, by default, at `${XDG_CONFIG_HOME}/macro-wl/config.env` or a file pointed to by `$MACRO_CONFIG`.
 The configuration file is simply a list of environment variables.